Building a data pipeline with Mage, Polars, and DuckDB

 Now open a terminal in the project folder and run:

-We use the run command to execute the pipeline.
+We use uv run to execute the Mage command inside the project’s managed environment.
+The Mage run command executes the pipeline.
 The dot (.) refers to the current directory (assuming you’re in the project’s folder), and socrata_iowa_liquor_pipeline is the name of our pipeline.
 If everything runs successfully, your second batch should now be stored in your local database.
 A successful output will look like this:

 Fetching the records-per-year metadata.
 This might take a couple minutes..